 Publication credits.
 If you’ve previously published essays in reputable literary journals, make sure to include these credits in your query letter.
 We highly recommend that you build your publication credits before approaching an editor or agent with a collection of unpublished essays.
 The market for an essay collection is limited unless you have significantly newsworthy experiences or have a background that proves your writing has mass appeal.
 Wide publication credits will help indicate readers’ interest in your work.

-If you are still in the process of building credits, investigate local venues for your essays—newspapers, newsletters, etc. There are also free specialty publications covering every imaginable topic (check out coffee shops and bookstores) that may be receptive to personal essays.
-(Hint: you can find many of them in our Writers Classifieds!)
+If you are still in the process of building credits, investigate local venues for your essays—newspapers, newsletters, etc. There are also free specialty publications covering every imaginable topic (check out coffee shops and bookstores) that may be receptive to personal essays).
 Start locally but aim for national exposure for the best results.
 If you’ve published a personal essay in a reputable national literary magazine, you’ve increased your odds of selling a collection by quite a bit.